 Parents have an enormous impact on their children’s development.
 Children go through several crucial developmental stages, from infancy to early childhood to adolescence, and neglectful, abusive, or emotionally absent parenting can stunt development or even cause children to regress.

-Parental alcoholism has been proven to cause immediate and sometimes irreversible effects on children’s physical and emotional development.
-There are a range of psychosocial symptoms that children of alcoholics immediately exhibit, which may include:
+Research has proven that parental alcoholism causes immediate and sometimes irreversible effects on children’s physical and emotional development.
+There is a range of psychosocial symptoms that children of alcoholics immediately exhibit, which may include:

 • Anxious behaviors